MesangaE/dev4/README.md

-we are a team of developers and cloud engineers
+we are a team of developers and cloud engineers from cloud heroes Africa